Researcher Spotlight: Rui Wu, MD, PhD

 University of Pennsylvania Perelman School of Medicine

-Anaplastic large cell lymphoma (ALCL) is a rare type of NonHodgkin lymphoma and one of the subtypes of A type of white blood cell that participates in immune responses by destroying harmful substances or cells. lymphoma.
+Anaplastic large cell lymphoma (ALCL) is a rare type of NonHodgkin lymphoma and one of the subtypes of T-cell lymphoma.
 While current therapies help many patients, as many as 30 percent will have disease which fails to respond to treatment or becomes resistant to therapy.
-This resistance in ALCL is at least in part caused by an oncogene (a The basic building blocks of heredity that are present in all cells.
-Genes are comprised of DNA and other materials. capable of transforming a regular cell into a Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors. cell) called NPM-ALK, which also appears to help ALCL cells evade detection by the One of the body's defense mechanisms.
-All lymphomas are a disease of the immune system., thus allowing the cancer to progress.
+This resistance in ALCL is at least in part caused by an oncogene (a gene capable of transforming a regular cell into a cancer cell) called NPM-ALK, which also appears to help ALCL cells evade detection by the immune system, thus allowing the cancer to progress.
 For her LRF Postdoctoral Fellowship Grant, Dr. Wu and her collaborators will investigate the mechanism by which NPM-ALK promotes immune evasion in ALK+ ALCL.
 “Successful

 completion of this project will provide significant insights into the immune evasion mechanism regulated by ALK and help design novel therapeutic approaches to reestablish innate immune response in ALK+ ALCL,” Dr. Wu says.